Juan Pablo Vojvoda: Managerial career

+Newell's Old Boys

 Shortly after retiring Vojvoda took up coaching, being in charge of the youth categories of his first club Newell's.
 On 10 July 2015, he was named manager of the club's reserve side.
 He was also an interim manager of the first team for two occasions: in 2016 and in 2017.

+Defensa y Justicia

 On 7 October 2017, Vojvoda was named manager of Defensa y Justicia.
-The following 28 May, he was named at the helm of Talleres de Córdoba.
+He left the club on 28 May 2018, after receiving an offer from fellow league team Talleres de Córdoba.

+Talleres de Córdoba

+Vojvoda was announced as manager of Talleres on 28 May 2018, just hours after leaving Defensa.
+On 23 May 2019, he agreed to leave the club on a mutual agreement.